 Take your carefully wrapped beef present and throw it in.
 Well, be gentle.
 Knot-side up at first, which helps build that salt crust on the bottom as it’s a slightly thinner barrier of cloth.

 You honestly don’t need to use a probe, but for the picky grillers (like myself) I want to make sure it’s at medium-rare if possible.
 Carefully insert the probe through the salt crust towards the middle of the beef and check the temperature.
 Don’t make a second hole if you need to verify more than once.

 When the beef is ready transfer the lomo al trapo to a metal platter to rest.
 I’ve watched people burn their countertops and wooden cutting boards, not thinking about the fact that there are hot embers stuck to the cloth.
-The beef only needs to rest for a couple minutes in the salt crust, otherwise it will continue to cook.
+The beef only needs to rest for a couple of minutes in the salt crust, otherwise, it will continue to cook.

 Frequently Asked Questions

 You should have glowing embers, not flames.
 Light your charcoal in a chimney starter and spread out the coals into an even bed for the towel to sit on.
 Make sure you have plenty of charcoal, replenish as needed.

 I’ve only used it, and that’s the traditional way.
 I plan to experiment with venison, lamb, and even a pork loin.
 Don’t be afraid to try, just trust the process and check your temperatures.